SolaceSamples/solace-samples-javascript/docs/_tutorials/persistence-with-queues.md

 The API Reference is available online at the [Web Messaging API for JavaScript documentation]({{ site.docs-api-reference }}){:target="_top"}.

 ## Trying it yourself

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Developer Getting Started Examples]({{ site.links-get-started }}){:target="_top"}.

 At the end, this tutorial walks through downloading and running the sample from source.

-## Pre-requisite: Creating a Durable Queue on the Solace message router
+## Prerequisite: Creating a Durable Queue on the Solace message router

-A difference to the publish/subscribe tutorial is that for guaranteed messaging a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.
+A difference with the publish/subscribe tutorial is that for guaranteed messaging a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.

 You can use SolAdmin or SEMP to create a durable queue.
 This tutorial assumes that the queue named `tutorial/queue` has been created.
+Ensure the queue is enabled for both Incoming and Outgoing messages and set the Permission to at least "Consume".

 ## Loading and Initializing the Solace Node.js API